skotzko/oldblog/_posts/2015-07-16-network-fundamentals-how-messages-flow-through-sockets.md

 Here's what fixed-length encoding looks like:
 ![Fixed-length frame encoding](/images/2015/network-messages/fixed-length-encoding.png)

-### What Sockets Can & Can't Handle
+### What TCP Sockets Can & Can't Handle
-Sockets don't support arbitrarily large packet sizes.
+TCP sockets don't support arbitrarily large packet sizes.
 In answer to the question, "how large of a packet can I send over TCP?," there are [varying](https://stackoverflow.com/questions/2613734/maximum-packet-size-for-a-tcp-connection) [answers](https://stackoverflow.com/questions/2613734/maximum-packet-size-for-a-tcp-connection) ranging from 1400 bytes to 65kB.
 But that's actually irrelevant here: *regardless of what the max packet size really is, it is definitely much smaller than the amount of data you want to move.*

 Further, some network transports have built-in maximum frame sizes.
 For example, if you try to write a 100MB datagram to a UDP socket, the OS will just throw an error immediately and never even try to send the message.